 Let’s recap what we’ve covered.

 A house rewire is a major project.
 It’ll cost you anywhere from £3,500 to £12,000+, depending on your property.
-The work is incredibly disruptive, taking weeks to complete.
-And the hidden costs – plastering, decorating, alternative accommodation – can easily double your initial budget.
+The work is incredibly disruptive, taking several weeks to complete from start to finish.
+And the hidden costs – plastering, decorating, alternative accommodation – can easily push your total bill well over £10,000.

 It’s a massive undertaking.